yash30201/CompetitiveProgramming/README.md

   binary search or set or segment tree.
 - Some nice questions to know advance patterns:
   - [CSES: Elevator](https://cses.fi/problemset/task/1653)
+- In DP questions, when thinking about calculation of a particular state, **always check to if all the possible previous states form a contiguous segment or not**.
+If yes then much high probability you can calculate the current state in O(log(SegmentSize)) or O(1) as compared to O(SegmentSize).
+- If you can divide a problem into subproblems by choosing a divider element and solving the problems to the left and to the right independently, then this will take O(DIVIDER_ELEMENTS * N^2)
+    - Instead, there can be possibility that for a particularly solved prefix, when adding a new element to the prefix, we can solve solve the suffix as a subproblem and update the answer (Example problem: Dima and Hares)
+        - Now we just have the complexity of O(N * N): N-> for each prefix, N -> solve the corresponsing suffix.
+- In DP on trees, highly probable that we don't need to maintain a state array for that as recursion stack's return type it's self behaves like the state variables for the children.

 ## Array